On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: Computation of the controller form

 with $a_i(\diffsym) \in \realpolys$, the ordering $\alpha_i > \alpha_{i+1}$, for $i \in \{1,\dotsc,n-1\}$ is assumed.
 To ease working on the polynomials \eqref{eq:gppoly}, we define the pseudo degrees

-as well as the degree\footnote{ This choice is motivated by the case of Laurent polynomials, which posses positive and negative integer exponents and form an euclidean ring for the given degree definition, cf.~\cite{GluesingLuerssen1997,Icart2012}. }
+as well as the degree\footnote{ This choice is motivated by the case of Laurent polynomials, which possess positive and negative integer exponents and form an euclidean ring for the given degree definition, cf.~\cite{GluesingLuerssen1997,Icart2012}. }

 yielding the upper and lower boundary as well as the diameter of the interval, respectively.
 Next, we discuss how these intervals can be reduced in a systematic way.